jasonmuzzy/aoc-copilot/README.md

 Replace the `throw new Error` line of code with your solution and set `answer` to the result.
 Run it again.

 First AoCC will run your solver against the example.
-If the test passes then AoCC will run it against the actual input and offer to submit the answer for you.
+If the example passes then AoCC will run it against the actual input and offer to submit the answer for you.
 If not it will stop and let you know.

 <a id="solver"></a>
 ### Solver